ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/fx/fx_step_1.md

 This will give you the experience of an application developer adding a new client platform to an existing Ankor system.
 However, if you want to write your own server first you can learn how to do so in the [server section][2].

+#### Adding JavaFX to the classpath

+Now go to the `todo-fx` folder in the project.

+    cd todo-fx

+Before we can start the application we need to add JavaFX to the classpath.
+While JDK 7 ships with JavaFX it is not added to the classpath by default.
+The following command fixes this:

+    mvn jfx:fix-classpath

+<div class="alert alert-info"><strong>Note: </strong>You have to run this command as super user / with administrator privileges.</div>

+#### Starting the application

 You can now start the app and check if it throws any exceptions.

-    cd todo-fx
-    mvn install
+    mvn jfx:run

 The window should look exactly like the one below.
 As you can see the UI structure has already been defined and styled for you.
 Building an JavaFX app from ground up is outside the scope of this tutorial.</p>